microsoft/TemplateStudio/CONTRIBUTING.md

     }
   }
 ```
 In the above example, you can see from the `ts.compositionFilter` tag that this template will be applied when the selected frontend framework (`$frontendframework`) is `MVVMToolkit`, the selected project type is `Blank` (`$projectType`), and the template being processed is of type `project` (`ts.type`).
-The matching template that satisifes these conditions is below.
+The matching template that satisfies these conditions is below.

 ```json
 {